aldenleung/rmsp/README.md

 ## User Guide - GUI

 The GUI is useful to visualize all your tasks, files and resources.
 It allows instant analysis to certain variables.
 The template system also allows you to run simple analysis if you are unfamiliar with coding.

-TBW

-### Template

-TBW

-### Extension

-TBW
+Please refer to rmsp-gui for details

 ## FAQ / Important Notes